 The Gorge Trail is open from the end of May until November.
 Be sure to check the Watkins Glen State Park website for details before you visit.

-The hike to Taughannock Falls is a relatively short one, with a big payoff at the end.
+The hike to Taughannock Falls is a relatively short (but scenic) 3/4-mile one, but with a big payoff at the end.

 We parked our car at the upper entrance for quicker access to the waterfall.
 After a short hike, we found a scenic outlook that offers lovely views of Lucifer Falls.
 The waterfall has a 115 foot drop, which cascades over many layers of rock.

 At the viewpoint, you’ll notice a nearby staircase with rocky stairs leading down to Enfield Creek.
 I highly recommend that you hike down the stairs, even though there are a lot of them.

 The very best views of Lucifer Falls are from the base of the creek.
 The walk down is relatively easy, but it’s way more work hiking back up the stairs.

 Fortunately, the view you’ll get at the bottom is so beautiful, you won’t have time to think about that until you’re already on the way back up!